sensible-hq/sensible-docs/readme-sync/v0/welcome/quickstart.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_publish_config.png).

 3. For an easy way to run this cURL request, download the [Postman](https://www.postman.com/) desktop app.

+4. Copy the previous code sample.
+Replace `YOUR_API_KEY` with your API key.

-In the Postman desktop app, click **Import** and select **Raw text**:
+5. In the Postman desktop app, click **Import**, select **Raw text**, and paste in the code sample:

    ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/images/v0/quickstart_postman_import.png)

-4. Copy the previous code sample into the raw text field in Postman.
-Replace `YOUR_API_KEY` with your API key.

-5. Correct the path to your downloaded PDF:
+6. Correct the path to your downloaded PDF:
    -  **If you're in the command line:** Replace `PATH_TO_DOWNLOADED_PDF` with the local directory path to the PDF.
    -  **If you're in Postman:** In the request, click the **Body** tab, select **binary**, then click **Select file** and select your PDF: